Anarcho-Coder/transpride-color-switcher/Readme.md

  Edit the auth.js file with any text editor (save after)
     - Windows -> notepad is fine
     - Linux -> $ nano auth.js -> (edit) -> Ctrl + O
+    - MacOS -> $ vim auth.js OR use right click and use TextEdit

+    From there replace const BOT_NAME = "USERNAME_HERE"; with your username, leaving the quotes.
+    And const TMI_OAUTH = "AUTH_KEY_HERE"; with the auth token from https://twitchapps.com/tmi/

 --------------------
 Now for the fun bit